Opportunistic encryption: Email

 Many systems employ a variant with third-party add-ons to traditional email packages by first attempting to obtain an encryption key and if unsuccessful, then sending the email in the clear.
 PGP, p≡p, Hushmail, and Ciphire, among others can all be set up to work in this mode.

 In practice, STARTTLS in SMTP is often deployed with self-signed certificates, which represents a minimal one-time task for a system administrator, and results in most email traffic being opportunistically encrypted.

 VoIP

 Some Voice over IP (VoIP) solutions provide for painless encryption of voice traffic when possible.
 Some versions of the Sipura Technology and Linksys lines of analog telephony adapters (ATA) include a hardware implementation of SRTP with the installation of a certificate from Voxilla, a VoIP information site.
-When the call is placed an attempt is made to use SRTP, if successful a series of tones are played into the handset, if not the call proceeds without using encryption.
+When the call is placed an attempt is made to use SRTP; if successful a series of tones is played into the handset; if not the call proceeds without using encryption.
 Skype and Amicima use only secure connections and Gizmo5 attempts a secure connection between its clients.
 Phil Zimmermann, Alan Johnston, and Jon Callas have proposed a new VoIP encryption protocol called ZRTP.
 They have an implementation of it called Zfone whose source and compiled binaries are available.